ICC4103-202010-WebTech/course-project-rarance-pnaretto/ProyectoWebTech/README.md

 `To do the crud opreations is needed to acces to "ADMIN" and then click on the button of system management`

+`Due to active storage functioning we could not add images on the seed, to actually show that it works it must be uploaded by the user manually`

 `We hope that you enjoy our page!`

 RUBRIC for ASSIGNMENT 4